ThomV93/Etch-A-Sketch/Code/README.md

 # Etch-A-Sketch

-Assignment from The Odin Project using HTML/ CSS and Vanilla JS
+Assignment for The Odin Project using HTML, CSS and Vanilla JS